seanguno/hackmit-camera-project/README.md

 # Spark: *See the extraordinary in everyone instantly*

-Spark is an AI-powered tool built on the MentraOS glasses that lets people instantly discover the extraordinary individuals around them.

-By surfacing the factors and accomplishments that make a person remarkable, beyond just their job title or LinkedIn headline, Spark breaks the cold-start barrier in human connection.
+Spark is an AI-powered tool built on the MentraOS glasses that lets people instantly discover the extraordinary individuals around them.By surfacing the factors and accomplishments that make a person remarkable, beyond just their job title or LinkedIn headline, Spark breaks the cold-start barrier in human connection.
 It provides baseline knowledge to help cultivate introductions, conversations, and relationships.
 Through this, Spark accelerates authentic connection and collaboration in real-world environments like conferences, hackathons, research labs, and entrepreneurial communities.

 ## Main Features
-Real-time photo capture using MentraOS + face recognition
+1. Real-time photo capture using MentraOS + face recognition

-AI-driven extraordinary profile data analysis & extraction (CrewAI, Claude, and Exa)
+2. AI-driven extraordinary profile data analysis & extraction (CrewAI, Claude, and Exa)

-Voice-to-text, Summarization, + Next Steps
+3. Voice-to-text, Summarization, + Next Steps

-Multi-source scraping
+4. Multi-source scraping

-Glasses-oriented UI (EJS + MentraOS SDK + debug tools)
+5. Glasses-oriented UI (EJS + MentraOS SDK + debug tools)

 ## Stack